-If you have just been diagnosed with pancreatic cancer, or someone close to you has, you will probably have lots of questions.
-We have plenty of information about what to expect.
+If you have just been diagnosed with pancreatic cancer, or someone close to you has, you will probably have all sorts of questions.
+We have lots of information about what to expect.
 You can also speak to our specialist nurses on our free and confidential Support Line about any questions.

 You can download or order our publications or click on the links below to find out more.

 It may come as a shock to be diagnosed with pancreatic cancer.
 You may have all sorts of emotions, questions and concerns, and your family may also be struggling to come to terms with your diagnosis.
 There is support available to help you and your family cope.

 Our booklet, Pancreatic cancer: An overview of diagnosis and treatment, is for anyone who has recently been diagnosed with pancreatic cancer, and their family and friends.
 It gives an introduction to pancreatic cancer and explains your diagnosis and treatment options.
 It also has information about coping with pancreatic cancer, and the support available.